This Day In Writing History

 “Better to be driven out from among men than to be disliked by children.” - Richard Henry Dana Jr.

-Today's video features the original theatrical trailer for the 1946 feature film adaptation of Richard Henry Dana Jr's classic book, Two Years Before the Mast.
+Today's video features complete reading of Richard Henry Dana Jr's classic book, Two Years Before the Mast.
 Enjoy!